 In 1960 Wassily Leontief, head of the Harvard Society of Fellows, invited Rothko to consider donating a selection of works to Harvard University in Cambridge, Massachusetts.
 Negotiations began in earnest in the fall of 1961 and continued into early 1962, at which point Rothko began work on a mural cycle conceived for the penthouse dining room of the university’s recently built Holyoke Center.
-On December 27, 1962, six large canvases were delivered to the Holyoke Center (Anfam 737–742).
-In January 1963, Rothko traveled to Cambridge and selected and arranged five of them—three as a triptych (Anfam 737–739)—in the room.
-The paintings were hung in 1964 (fig. 1).
+On December 27, 1962, six large canvases—now referred to as Panel One through Panel Six of the Harvard cycle—were delivered to the Holyoke Center (Anfam 737–742).
+In January 1963, Rothko traveled to Cambridge and selected and arranged five of them in the room, three as a triptych (Anfam 737–739, fig. 1).
+Rothko ultimately decided not to include the sixth panel in the arrangement.
+The other five panels were hung in 1964.

 Before initiating work on canvas—presumably during the first two months of 1962 given the ongoing negotiations with Harvard—Rothko made a group of preliminary studies on paper, including the current drawing, which corresponds closely to the central panel of the triptych (fig. 2).
 See Related Works on Paper for two other ink drawings that are likely studies for the Harvard project.

 The ink stain on the right edge of this sheet links this to three untitled drawings closely related in style and facture (see Related Works on Paper), indicating that all were made on sheets, possibly contiguous, from the same sketchpad.
 The stains probably derive from wet ink along the lower edge of [Untitled] when it was created.

 Note: All six panels of the Harvard murals cycle have undergone a color shift since their creation (pigment analysis revealed the presence of light-sensitive lithol red).
 Unless otherwise noted, all images of the panels reflect the current state of the works.